War Music (Vampire Rodents album)

-War Music is the debut studio album of Vampire Rodents, released in 1990 by V.R.
+War Music is the debut studio album of Vampire Rodents, released on August 20, 1990, by V.R.
 Productions.
 It introduced the sound of the band, and several of the techniques they would use in their later works, such as sound clips and songs in different languages.
 Daniel has described War Music as being "a little primitive, but very funny".

 Music and lyrics

 A simpler musical foundation consisting of drums, bass guitar and electric guitar was utilized to trick listeners into believing the duo were an industrial rock group.
 Similar to other industrial music of the time, sampled movie and television dialogue was peppered throughout the compositions.
 This prompted some to draw comparisons between the Rodents and other prominent musical acts such as Skinny Puppy and Einstürzende Neubauten.
 The compositions also borrow snippets of sound from previously recorded and released music, such as "Momentous" from older funk tunes.

 The album probably gained the most recognition for Vahnke's lyrics, which utilize dark humor to explore environmentalist and anti-human themes.
 Although primary an English language album, lyrics for two tracks were translated into another language: "Dumme Weisse Menschen", whose lyrics were written in German, and "PLA Man", which was written in Chinese.
 "Dumme Weisse Menschen", which opened the album, even caused some listeners to assume that the band comprised German musicians.
 The song, which translates to "stupid white people", was described by Victor Wulf as a critiquing of Western culture and an archetype of the band's philosophy.
 Vahnke described the Chinese language song "Pla Man" as a polemic against the Beijing government and for its involvement in the Tiananmen Square Massacre of 1989.
 The track Abortion Clinic Deli was inspired by the famous satirical piece, A Modest Proposal.